Andrii-hotfix/SFA_Tool/README.md

 # SFA_Tool
 this tool created to analyze steam accounts;
 ## usage:
-enter steam account url you're interested in, then SFA_Bot will interate over your friends and return the list which will contain the url of your friend and ammount of your mutual friends.
+enter steam account url you're interested in, then SFA_Bot will interate over friends accounts and return the list which contains the url of friend-account and ammount of mutual friends.

 ## uses:
 - Steam API